 - What is the plan for parking?

-To park on the IHS campus, students and faculty must have a special parking tag.
+To park on the IHS campus, students and faculty must purchase a special parking tag.
 This parking tag allows individuals to park on the South Orange campus as well.
-All students taking courses at the IHS campus are allowed to have cars and park on either campus.
-There will be a parking fee assessed for parking on the IHS campus.
+All students taking courses at the IHS campus can have cars parked on either campus.

 - What are the IHS campus facilities and dining options?